Summary

 All this commotion prevents us from focusing our efforts on what's important: making this inevitable transition much more comfortable for us.

-If you think this is a fad, that this will go away, that AI will prove to not be that useful after all, there is nothing I can do for you.
+If you think this is a fad, that this will go away, that AI will prove not to be that useful after all, there is nothing I can do for you.
 You can stop reading here.
 In fact, you can ban this blog at the DNS level because we both understand life in a fundamentally incompatible way.

 However, if you have come to the realization that this is our reality now, and that it's just the beginning, we have work to do, you and I.